-James R. Martin is an assistant professor and assistant director of Interdisciplinary Leadership at Creighton University.
+James R. Martin is an associate professor and assistant director of Interdisciplinary Leadership at Creighton University.
 He teaches Research Design and Professional Inquiry, Research Design and Data Analysis, Proposal Construction, Leadership in a Global Society, Analyzing Complex Problems, Analysis and Application of Scholarly Literature and Dissertation Research for the Interdisciplinary Leadership doctorate degree.

 The two primary values that motivate his teaching include: “cura personalis, which encourages me to meet students where they are; and magis, which pushes me to do more to help students learn and to press students to do more than they think they care.”